-In lieu of a pay increase, County employees will receive bonus vacation hours based on years of service.
-The years of service will be determined as of July 1, 2010.
+In lieu of a pay increase, county employees will receive bonus vacation hours based on years of service.
+The years of service will be determined as of July 1, 2011.
 The bonus vacation hours may be used like any other vacation time.
-The hours will be pro-rated for part-time employees in permanently budgeted positions.
+The hours will be pro-rated for part time employees in permanently budgeted positions.

 Years of Service Bonus Vacation Hours

-1-5 8

-5-10 16

-10-15 24
+1-10 24

-15-20 32
+11-25 32

-20-25 40
+25+ 40

-25-30 48

-30+ 56

 We will continue to offer employees health insurance options with an opportunity to select either a Health Savings Account (HSA) or a traditional PPO.
 Our health insurance costs continue to remain stable due primarily to the savings of the HSA plan.
-For next year, the premiums paid by the County on behalf of the employees will rise by 4%.
+We are fortunate in that we have been able to maintain our increase in premium costs over the past several years in the single digits.
+For next year, the premiums paid by the county on behalf of the employees will rise by only 3%.